Evans dB One Low Volume Cymbals

 Build Quality & Durability

 With the alloy construction, these cymbals will hold up well to long term use.
-Of course, if you play harder or abuse your cymbals a little more than most, you may find that these won’t hold up as well to that type of playing long term.
-It’s to be expected since they are made with so many holes punched through them.
-However, you won’t feel like you need to be careful with them either.
+Of course, if you play harder or abuse your cymbals a little more than most, they can be prone to finish wear, bending or breaking.
+However, you won’t feel like you need to be overly careful with them either.
+As with most low-volume cymbals, we recommend treating them like a medium or thin traditional cymbal in terms of the abuse they can take.

-Evans dB One Low Volume Cymbal Close Up
+Evans dB One Cymbal Holes Closeup

 Cymbal Types and Cymbal Packs